-Decides to stretches or compresses objects in the curve direction so that the relationship to the target curve is the same as it is to the base curve.
+Decides to stretch or compress objects in the curve direction so that the relationship to the target curve is the same as it is to the base curve.

 Specifies whether the control-point structure of a curve or surface will be maintained after the deformation.

 The PreserveStructure option does not apply to polysurfaces, and will not be displayed if polysurfaces are selected for editing.

 Use if the target object is twisted while being created.

 An axis is used for calculating the 3-D rotation for the cross-section, and a widget lets you show the normal direction of the beginning and ending frames.